ahmed-elwardany/Getting_Cleaning_Data_Project/README.md

 	1. Creating a unique (Volunteer-Activity Identifier) for 	each variable by combining first two columns together
 	2. Calculating the average for all variables per such 	Unique ID using "melt" & "cast" functions
-	3. Currently we have for each volunteer and for each 	activity (unique ID)an average value for each variable
+	3. Currently we have for each volunteer and for each 	activity (unique ID) an average value for each variable
 	4. Changing variables' / columns' names to reflect the 	average and writing it to a (.txt) file 	(average_ordered_data.txt)

+R script last updated: 19th June 2014  ,  R version used: 3.0.3 (2014-03-06)

+Definition & description of the various variables are included in the CodeBook.md file

-## Reading Tidy Data Sets
+### Reading Tidy Data Sets
 -------------------------

 Both data sets could be read using (read.table) functions while setting (header) value to (TRUE)

-R script last updated: 19th June 2014
-R version used: 3.0.3 (2014-03-06)

-Definition & description of the various variables are included in the CodeBook.md file